2025 BBC editorial bias allegations: Allegations

 One allegation in the memo related to the juxtaposition of footage from Trump's speech on January 6, 2021, which was alleged to be misleading.
 The BBC subsequently apologised, labelling it an "error of judgement".

 The controversy emerged when a memo written by Michael Prescott, a former adviser to the BBC's Editorial Standards Committee for three years, was leaked to The Daily Telegraph.

 Prescott's memo was made available online by the UK Parliament Culture, Media and Sport Committee as part of BBC Chair Samir Shah's written response on 10 November 2025.

+Trump speech edit by Panorama

 The most prominent example reported was the editing in an episode of the BBC current affairs programme Panorama, broadcast in October 2024 one week before the 2024 U.S. presidential election, of President Donald Trump's speech during his 6 January 2021 address which was said to be misleading in making it appear that Trump encouraged the January 6 United States Capitol attack.
 A similar edit from a 2022 edition of Newsnight was also subsequently identified by The Daily Telegraph, during which Mick Mulvaney, being interviewed on air, commented on the footage being "spliced" from two separate parts of the speech.

+Transgender issues

 Prescott also expressed concerns regarding the BBC's coverage of transgender issues, stating that its reporting was effectively "censored" by LGBT specialist reporters who promoted a pro-trans agenda.
+It was claimed that the LGBTQ desk were actively "promoting the Stonewall view of the debate" and "decline[d] to cover any story raising difficult questions about the trans-debate."
+As a result, the report claimed, major news stories covered in the mainstream press were not reported on by the BBC, there was little or no coverage of the safety and quality of trans-care, detransitioner voices were not heard, and there was "a constant drip-feed of one-sided stories ... celebrating the trans experience without adequate balance or objectivity."
 He conveyed feeling "despair" at the lack of action from BBC management "when issues come to light."